-The outstanding liability, which is subject to 4% interest per annum on diminishing balance, due on July 1, 2024 is presented as Payable for acquisition of land under Trade and Other Payables account while the portions due on July 1, 2025 and 2026 are presented as Other Payables account under the non-current liabilities section of the statement of financial position.
+The first two installments were accordingly paid in 2024 and 2023.
+The outstanding liability due on July 1, 2025 is presented as Payable for acquisition of land under Trade and Other Payables account while the remaining portion due on July 1, 2026 is presented as Other Payables account under non-current liabilities section of the 2024 statement of financial position.